Important change from 1 July 2017

 - Occupancy requirement of the property,

-- Previous claims and eligibility, and
+- Previous claims and eligibility,

-- Concession card details of all applicants
+- Concession card details of all applicants.

-- Original and completed transfer of land, or land use entitlement form,
+- Original and completed transfer of land or land use entitlement form,

 For transactions where the vendor and the transferee are associated or related parties, you must also supply:

-- Proof of payment of the purchase monies and evidence of the market value
+- Proof of payment of the purchase monies and evidence of the market value.

 - Copy of the registered transfer showing the Land Victoria dealing numbers, and

-- Complete copy of the contract, including all special conditions
+- Complete copy of the contract, including all special conditions.

-Complete your declaration
+Complete your form